RamanujaTechGuy/Restaurant-Profit-Growth-Prediction/README.md

 ## Summary

-This project aims to analyze a dataset comprising 1090 rows and 8 columns of data related to a restaurant site selection.
-The target variable is 'year_3_profit.'
-With exploratory analysis and model fitting, we aim to determine factors contributing to profitability and develop a model to predict future profit.
+This project predicts whether a restaurant will achieve profitability within three years by analyzing a dataset with 1,090 rows and 8 features related to site selection.
+Through exploratory data analysis and model fitting, key factors influencing profitability are identified, and a predictive model is developed to forecast future profits.

 ## Data Validation